openSUSE/news-o-o/_posts/2010-11-06-opensuse-weekly-news-issue-148-is-out.markdown

-"SAN FRANCISCO, November 2, 2010 â€“ The Linux Foundation, the nonprofit organization dedicated to accelerating the growth of Linux, today announced that China Mobile Communications Corporation (â€China Mobileâ€), whose holding company is majority shareholder of China Mobile Ltd. (NYSE: CHL), has become a Gold member, marking the first time a Chinese enterprise has joined The Linux Foundation.
+"SAN FRANCISCO, November 2, 2010 – The Linux Foundation, the nonprofit organization dedicated to accelerating the growth of Linux, today announced that China Mobile Communications Corporation (”China Mobile”), whose holding company is majority shareholder of China Mobile Ltd. (NYSE: CHL), has become a Gold member, marking the first time a Chinese enterprise has joined The Linux Foundation.

- China Mobile is the worldâ€™s largest telecom operator by market value.
+ China Mobile is the world’s largest telecom operator by market value.
 It also ranks as the largest carrier in the world in terms of customer base and the scale of its network, through which it provides mobile services including voice data, IP telephony and multimedia.
 China Mobile has recently been investing in Linux, in its OPhone mobile operating system, and has developed a cloud computing system based on open source software.
 Its membership in The Linux Foundation shows its further commitment to the Linux platform. (...)"